aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging/cmykcolor/_index.md

  to_cmyk(argb_pixel)
 ```

 The conversion from 32-bit ARGB color to CMYKColor.<br/>            This method is deprecated.
-Please use more effective Aspose.Imaging.CmykColorHelper.ToCmyk(int[]).
+Please use more effective [CmykColorHelper.to_cmyk(argb_pixels)](/imaging/python-net/aspose.imaging/cmykcolorhelper/).

 **Parameters:**